lwang-astro/PeTar/README.md

 - [data filename prefix].[s/b]se.[MPI rank]: if BSE is switched on, the files record the SSE and BSE events, such as type changes, Supernovae, binary evolution phase changes.
 Each line contain the definition of values, thus can be directly read.

 Before access these files, it is suggested to run _petar.gether_ tool first to gether the separated files with different MPI ranks to one file for convenience.
-This tool also separate groups with different number of members in xx.group to individual files with suffixe ".n[number of members in groups]".
+This tool also separate the few-body groups with different number of members in xx.group files to individual files with suffixe ".n[number of members in groups]".

 ##### Debug dump files
 During a long-term simulation, a large number of files of "hard_large_energy.xx", "dump_large_step.xx" and "hard_dump.xx" may be generated.
 In the main output, the corresponding warning messages are also printed.
 This files record the clusters of stars initial conditions for the hard integration (Hermite+SDAR) of one tree step.
-- If the integration error exceeds the limit set in the input option (see _petar -h_), the dump file "hard_large_energy.xx" appears.
+- If the integration error exceeds the limit set in the input option (see ```petar -h```), the dump file "hard_large_energy.xx" appears.
 - If the AR step count is so large (exceeding the step limit, which can also be set in the input option) that the performance significantly drops, the dump file "dump_large_step.xx" appears.
 - If an error appears so that the code may behaviour abnormaly later on, "hard_dump.xx" appears and the code terminates.